 Free WiFi is available at Hanoi airport.

-If sleeping in the Hanoi Airport does not appeal to you, there are hotels near the airport.
+If sleeping in Hanoi Airport does not appeal to you, there are hotels inside and near the airport.

 To find a cheap room, there is a list of hotels near Hanoi Airport on Tripadvisor that can be sorted by price.

 - Car Rentals - Information not available

 - Food & Drinks - Information not available